omartamer630/DEPI-DevOps-Tasks/task01/README.md

 ## Task Requirement

   1. Install Nginx && PHP
-  2. Configure Nginx
+  2. Configure Nginx by Socket and Port
-  3. Connect Nginx with PHP by Socket and Port
+  3. Configure PHP by Socket and Port

 ---